Block Discrete Empirical Interpolation Methods: Introduction

 \section{Introduction}

 A CUR decomposition approximates a data matrix using a subset of its rows and columns.
 Such factorization preserves in the reduced matrix, properties such as interpretability, sparsity, and nonnegativity of the original data matrix.
 In machine learning, one can use a CUR decomposition as an unsupervised feature or sample selection technique.
-Given an $m\times n$ matrix $A$ and a target rank $k$, a CUR factorization takes the form
+Given an $m\times n$ matrix $A$ and a target rank $k$, a CUR factorization takes the form (In line with \cite{Str19}, we will use the letter $M$ rather than $U$ for the middle matrix)

+where $C$ and $R$ (both of full rank) are small subsets of the columns and rows of $A$, respectively.
+The selected columns and rows tend to capture the most important information of $A$. {The methods employed for constructing a CUR decomposition can be broadly classified into two groups: randomized and deterministic algorithms.
+Randomized methods often exhibit lower computational complexity than their deterministic counterparts, making them more suitable for handling large-scale matrices.
+However, these methods typically require oversampling of both columns and rows beyond the specified target rank $k$ to achieve strong provable approximation guarantees \cite{optimalboutsidis,deshpande2006matrix,Drineas,frieze2004fast,guruswami2012optimal}.
+Consequently, they may not be the preferred choice when fixing a rank parameter $k$ and choosing exactly $k$ columns and rows is desired.

+In this paper, our discussions will be limited to deterministic algorithms, which utilize the singular value decomposition (SVD) or rank-revealing QR factorizations \cite{bischof1991structure,chandrasekaran1994,gu1996,Voronin} and the selection of exactly $k$ columns and rows.}

-where $C$ and $R$ are small subsets of the columns and rows of $A$, respectively.
-The selected columns and rows tend to capture the important information of $A$.
-One standard way of constructing the factors $C$ and $R$ of a CUR factorization is to apply the discrete empirical interpolation index selection method (DEIM) to the $k$ dominant right and left singular vectors of $A$, respectively \citep{Sorensen}.
-Given the factors $C$ and $R$, following \cite{Sorensen} and others \citep{Mahoney,Stewart}, the middle matrix $M$ can be computed as $(C^T C)^{-1}C^T A R^T(R R^T )^{-1}$.
+One standard deterministic approach for constructing the factors $C$ and $R$ of a CUR factorization is to apply the discrete empirical interpolation index selection method (DEIM) to the $k$ dominant right and left singular vectors of $A$, respectively \cite{Sorensen}.
+Given the factors $C$ and $R$, following \citeauthor{Sorensen} \cite{Sorensen} and others \citep{Mahoney,Stewart}, the full-rank middle matrix $M$ can be computed as $(C^T C)^{-1}C^T A R^T(R R^T )^{-1}$.